 The Provincial GHG-I Unit is newly recommended unit under the current assignment.
-The unit will be established in Punjab EPA and will comprise of Director EPA, Deputy Directors of EPA and technical experts from academia.
-Main function of the unit will be to prepare the GHG-Inventory of gases related to LULUC and Forestry Sector.
-The Provincial GHG-Inventory Unit will keep regular liaison with the Provincial REDD+ Coordination and Implementation Unit regarding data sharing and reporting.
-The provincial GHG-I unit will be formally notified within four months of the endorsement of the Sub-NFMS.
+The unit will be established in KP EPA as it's the focal organization for formulation and implementation of provincial climate change policy.
+Moreover, a high-level Provincial Climate Change Policy Implementation Committee is already notified and exists in the KP EPA.
+The Provincial GHG-I Unit will comprise of director and technical experts within the EPA.
+Main function of the unit will be to prepare the GHG-Inventory about gases related to LULUC and Forestry Sector.
+The Provincial GHG-Inventory Unit will keep regular liaison with the Provincial REDD+ Management Unit.

-2.1.2.7 Provincial REDD+ Thematic Working Groups
+2.1.2.7 District REDD+ Advisory Committee